phoen-ix/wake-on-lan_plus/README.md

     # docker compose
-    easiest way is to clone the repository, (optionally) rename example.env to .env and adjust you also need to make a macvlan network, fitting yourt network docker network create -d macvlan \
+    easiest way is to clone the repository, (optionally) rename example.env to .env and adjust you also need to make a macvlan network, fitting your network

+    docker network create -d macvlan \
     --subnet=192.168.1.0/24 \
     --gateway=192.168.1.1 \